 Before you begin, you will need the following:

-You must also have an active Xpress Bill Pay account (if you already pay your water bills online, then you have an existing account).
-If you already have an Xpress Bill Pay account and have obtained your PIN for business tax filing, please skip down to the “Existing Account Holder” instructions.
+You may have an active Xpress Bill Pay account (if you already pay your water bills online, then you have an existing account).
+If you already have an Xpress Bill Pay account and have obtained your PIN for business tax filing, please skip down to the “Instructions to File & Pay Business Sales Tax Online”.

-Please read all instructions carefully before proceeding to the online filing and payment system – please refer to the information provided on the short term rental page if you are filling Lodging taxes.
+Please read all instructions carefully before proceeding to the online filing and payment system.

 The Town of Frisco will accept the State of Colorado Affidavit of Exempt Sale.